The infection of up to 30,000 people with contaminated blood has been called the biggest treatment disaster in NHS history. Thousands have died.

 And by the late 1990s, synthetic treatments for haemophilia became available, removing the infection risk.

-It comes after decades of campaigning by victims, who claim the risks were never explained and the scandal was covered up.
+The UK-wide inquiry was launched after years of campaigning by victims, who claim the risks were never explained and the scandal was covered up.
+It is being led by former judge Sir Brian Langstaff.

 Have people been infected elsewhere in the world?